-This chapter examines a singular, localized corpus: The Reports of the Fiscals and of the Protectors of Berbice and Demerara-Essequebo (1819-1834), representing the single largest archive of first-person testimony from and about enslaved people in the Americas.
-It argues that when slaves lodged complaints with the Fiscal, the chief legal officer in British Crown colonies, they forced the collision of opposing institutional rhythms—those of law and labor—to produce momentary respite from the mundane brutalities of the plantation regime.
+Chapter 1 considers the Anglo-Dutch territory of British Guiana through The Reports of the Fiscals and of the Protectors of Berbice and Demerara-Essequebo (1819-1834), the single largest archive of first-person testimony from and about enslaved people in the Americas.
+When slaves lodged complaints with the Fiscal, the chief legal officer in British Crown colonies, they forced the collision of opposing institutional rhythms—those of law and labor—to produce momentary respite from the mundane brutalities of the plantation regime.
 The chapter reconsiders the relationship between agency and testimony, suggesting that enslaved complainants worked to make life more livable or tolerable rather than to “resist” the institution of slavery itself.